 OK, this is a pretty dumb scam, and you'd have to be pretty dumb to fall for it.
 But you know, even smart people fall for scams - Chelsea Clinton's Father-in-Law spent millions of his client's money on a Nigerian Scam and went to jail over it.

 You probably have seen a lot of ads on the Internet for online loans.
+Apply now!
+Unsecured loans from $1000 to $100,000!
+Bad credit OK!
 Now, if you've been reading this blog, you understand that borrowing money is not a good idea, nor is it a "privilege".
 And borrowing money is not a way out of financial problems - it is just throwing gasoline on your financial fire.

 And many people think they can "borrow some money to tide me over" and then think they can pay it back.
 But if they are short of cash already, how is borrowing more going to fix that problem?